This post contains affiliate links.

 Far and away the most well-known coffee brand inside Vietnam and one of the brands that even has some (small) recognition outside the country.

-Established by Dang Le Nguyen Vu in 1996 in Buon Ma Thuot, Trung Nguyen has grown into the biggest coffee conglomerate of the country.
-They don’t only produce and distribute many different types and blends of coffee but also run more than a thousand coffee shops around Vietnam, some of which are very high end.
+Established by Dang Le Nguyen Vu in 1996 in Buon Ma Thuot, Trung Nguyen has grown into the biggest coffee conglomerate in the country.
+They don’t only produce and distribute many different types and blends of coffee but also run more than a thousand coffee shops around Vietnam, some of which are very high-end.

 The brand aims at the higher end of the market.
 With their coffee shops but also the bags in the shop.
 They have a very wide range of products some of which are very affordable all the way up to the renowned weasel coffee which can cost several thousand dollars per kilo although you won’t find the latter in the supermarket.